Riga: Government

 The head of the city government in Riga is the mayor, or officially the Chairman of the Riga City Council.
-He is assisted by one or more Vice Mayors (deputy mayors).
-The current mayor since October 2020 is Mārtiņš Staķis elected from Movement For!, which is a part of the Development/For!/Progressives faction, but on 24 March 2022, he left the party.
-The three other parties in the governing coalition each received a Vice Mayor post.
+The mayor is elected by the city council.
+The mayor is assisted by one or more Vice Mayors (deputy mayors).

+The current mayor is Vilnis Ķirsis, who was elected on 17 August 2023 from New Unity, with support from "Coalition for Cooperation", consisting of New Unity, National Alliance/Latvian Regional Alliance (NA/LRA), Code for Riga, Honor to server Riga and For Latvia's Development factions.

 The city council is a democratically elected institution and is the final decision-making authority in the city.
 The Council consists of 60 members or deputies who are elected every four years.
 The Presidium of the Riga City Council consists of the Chairman of the Riga City Council and the representatives delegated by the political parties or party blocks elected to the City Council.
 From February to October 2020, the offices of the Mayor and Vice Mayors were suspended and the council itself had been dissolved and replaced by an interim administration of representatives from three governmental ministries until snap elections were held in 2020.

 Demographics

-With 605,800 inhabitants in 2022 as according to the Central Statistical Bureau of Latvia, Riga was the largest city in the Baltic states, though its population has decreased from just over 900,000 in 1991 and the population of Vilnius has just outnumbered that of Riga.
+With 591,882 inhabitants in 2025, Riga is one of the largest cities in the Baltic states, though its population has decreased from just over 900,000 in 1991 and the population of Vilnius has just outnumbered that of Riga.
 Notable causes include emigration and low birth rates.
 According to the 2022 data, ethnic Latvians made up 47.4% of the population of Riga.
 Russians formed 35.7%, Belarusians 3.6%, Ukrainians 3.5%, Poles 1.7%, other ethnicities consisted 8.2%.
 By comparison, 63.0% of Latvia's total population was ethnically Latvian, 24.2% Russian, 3.1% Belarusian, 2.2% Ukrainian, 1.9% Polish, 1.1% are Lithuanian and the rest of other origins.

+In contrast, just five years before the Soviet occupation of Latvia, according to the 1935 Census, when the population of Riga was 385,063 inhabitants, ethnic Latvians made up 63% of the city's population.
+In addition, Jews formed 11.3%, Germans 10%, Russians 7.4% and Poles 4.1%, other enthicities consisted 4.2%.

-Upon the restoration of Latvia's independence in 1991, Soviet-era immigrants (and any of their offspring born before 1991) were not automatically granted Latvian citizenship because they had migrated to the territory of Latvia during the years when Latvia was part of the Soviet Union.
+Upon the restoration of Latvia's independence in 1991, Soviet-era immigrants (and any of their offspring born before 1991) were not automatically granted Latvian citizenship because they had migrated to the territory of Latvia during the years of Soviet occupation.
 The proportion of ethnic Latvians in Riga increased from 36.5% in 1989 to 47.4% in 2022.
 In contrast, the percentage of Russians fell from 47.3% to 35.7% in the same time period.
 In 2022 citizens of Latvia made up 79.0%, non-citizens 15.3% and citizens of other countries 5.6% of the population of Riga.